Trump issues first veto, rejecting measure to overturn border declaration

 WASHINGTON — President Donald Trump issued the first veto of his presidency on Friday, rejecting Congress' resolution to terminate his declaration of a national emergency on the southern border.

 "Today, I am vetoing this resolution.
 Congress has the freedom to pass this resolution and I have the duty to veto it.
-And I'm very proud to veto," Trump said to reporters in the Oval Office on Friday, calling the resolution "reckless."
+And I'm very proud to veto," Trump said to reporters in the Oval Office on Friday, calling the resolution "reckless" and a "vote against reality."

 "As president, the protection of the nation is my highest duty," he continued, reiterating that it there is "definitely a national emergency" at the border.

+Watch: Trump signs first veto after Congress blocks border emergencyMarch 15, 201901:36

 "I was elected by a very, very great group of American people.
-Millions and millions of people because they want security for our country and that’s what we are going to have," Trump said, suggesting he intended to carry out his promise for a border wall that he made during his presidential campaign.
+Millions and millions of people because they want security for our country and that’s what we are going to have," Trump said, displaying his determination to carry out his promise for a border wall made during his presidential campaign.

 Trump was joined in the Oval Office on Friday by law enforcement officials as well as relatives of individuals who were killed by illegal immigrants.